rickellis/Astro/README.md

     //  Returns an object with:
     //  {
     //      phaseAngle: The illuminated fraction of the moon in radians
-    //      illumination: The ratio of the illuminated area of the disk to the total area.
+    //      illumination: The percentage of the illuminated area of the disk
     //      phase: moon phase as a number between 0 and 1.
 See below.
     //  }
     //